The Azusa Street Revival Signs and Wonders

 “A fire would come up out of the roof and the fire would go up about fifty feet and the fire about fifty feet away from it in the sky would come down and mingle with it.”

 This apparently was a sign seen by a great number of people in the revival and even those in the surrounding areas.
-The fire department would be called often from people outside the revival, who saw the frames.
-When the frame appeared over the building, the cloud of glory around the mission intensified and the healing anointing was much greater.
+The fire department would be called often from people outside the revival, who saw the flames.
+When the flame appeared over the building, the cloud of glory around the mission intensified and the healing anointing was much greater.

 There was an ever present tangible mist inside the mission that intensified especially when Seymour was present and even more so when the fire appeared on top of the building.
 The mist was described as a Shekinah glory like the intense glory that appeared when King Solomon dedicated the Temple and the priests couldn’t enter the house of God.